Course Catalog

 A. Degrees Offered

-• The College of Arts and Sciences confers the degrees of Bachelor of Arts (B.A.), Bachelor of Science (B.S.), and the Bachelor of Fine Arts (B.F.A.) in Art.
+• The College of Arts and Sciences confers the degrees (Honors and General),of Bachelor of Arts (B.A.)
+(Bachelor of Science (B.S.) and the Bachelor of Fine Arts (B.F.A.) in Art.

-• The School of Education confers four degrees: Bachelor of Education (B.Ed.)
-(Honors and General) in Special Education, Bachelor of Education (B.Ed.) in Sport Management, Bachelor of Education (B.Ed.) in Kinesiology and Physical Education, and Bachelor of Education (B.Ed.) in Community, Culture, and Language Education.
+• The School of Education confers four degrees (Honors and General): Bachelor of Education (B.Ed.) in Special Education, Sport Management, Kinesiology, and Community, Culture, and Language Education.
 The school also provides programs leading to initial and continuing teacher certification in elementary, secondary, and special education in conjunction with the B.A. degree.

-• The School of Engineering and Applied Science confers the degrees of Bachelor of Arts (B.A.) in Computer Science and Computational Thinking and the Bachelor of Science (B.S.)
-(Honors and General) in Civil, Computer, Electrical, Mechanical Engineering, Engineering Management, and Computer Science.
+• The School of Engineering and Applied Science confers the degrees (Honors and General) of Bachelor of Arts (B.A.)in Computer Science and Computational Thinking and the Bachelor of Science (B.S.) in Biomedical, Civil, Computer, Electrical, Mechanical Engineering, Engineering Management, and Computer Science.

-• The School of Nursing and Human Physiology confers the degree of Bachelor of Science in Nursing (B.S.N.)
-(Honors and General) and B.S. in Human Physiology (Honors and General).
+• The School of Health Sciences confers the degree (Honors and General)of Bachelor of Science in Nursing (B.S.N.) and B.S. in Human Physiology.

 • The School of Law confers the degree of Juris Doctor.
 In cooperation with the Graduate School of Business, a combined program is offered for the M.B.A./J.D. and MACC/J.D.